joaokbmartins/java-practices-worspace/README.md

 # java-practices-worspace
-Projects created to practice some java environment concepts.
+Workspace created to save some practice small projects of java environment concepts.